Parker’s Pages: Frog Day

 When life gives you a book about frogs, by golly, you’ve got to jump on it.

 This week I discovered Frog Day, a stupendously cute and informative book all about frogs and toads and the wonderful world they live in.
 From the Earth Day series of the University of Chicago Press comes a 24-hour story about 24 different frog and toad species, written by herpetologist (a biologist who studies amphibians and reptiles) Marty Crump and illustrated by local Seattle artist Tony Angell.
+From Wallace’s Flying Frogs to the Common Toad, Crump and Angell depart fascinating facts about our amphibious friends: what they eat, where they live, how they reproduce, and what challenges face them in a changing world.

 Parker Dean